learn-co-curriculum/swift-control-flow/README.md

 ### Implicitly-typed Arrays

 Swift's array literal employs the square brackets `[` `]` to wrap its initial object list separated by commas.
-When declaring an instance instance with `let` or `var`, that instance will be implicitly typed as an array if it assigned to an array literal.
+When declaring an instance with `let` or `var`, that instance will be implicitly typed as an array if it assigned to an array literal.

 ```swift
 let numbers = [1, 2, 3, 4, 5]
 let vowels = ["a", "e", "i", "o", "u"]
 ```
 Because Swift is a statically-typed language, collections are given knowledge of the kinds of instances that they contain.
 The compiler enforces inserting any instances into the collection which do not conform to the specified type.
-We'll discuss this concept in more detail in the future, but for the time being be aware that the arrays you create will be implicitly-typed and may not permit you insert a new instance of a different type.
+We'll discuss this concept in more detail in the future, but for the time being be aware that the arrays you create will be implicitly-typed and may not permit you to insert a new instance of a different type.

 ```swift
 // implicitly creates an array of type Int